 A continued bottleneck for research, diagnosis and therapy development is that at present these individual efforts remaining largely “siloed”.
 Genetic information, biomaterial availability, detailed clinical information (deep phenotyping) and research/trial datasets are hardly ever systematically connected.

 To improve diagnosis and therapy, rare disease research needs to be directed towards analysing omics data, linking them with clinical data and biomaterials of individual patients and well-defined patient cohorts.
 The joint efforts of the three projects – NeurOmics, EURenOmics and RD-Connect – greatly advanced this cutting-edge approach.
 This may be the first step to revolutionise rare disease research, diagnosis and therapy development around the world.

-- Data Sharing in Rare Disease Research - article about RD-Connect published in Rare Revolution Magazine
+- Data Sharing in Rare Disease Research (overview on RD-Connect in Rare Revolution Magazine)

 - Omics, sweet omics – curing the incurable, one disease at a time (Horizon Magazine)